fabn/rails-jenkins-template/README.md

 2. Install this template in Jenkins by cd $JENKINS_HOME/jobs git clone git://github.com/fabn/rails-jenkins-template.git rails-template
+3. Restart Jenkins to load the new job template
 3. Click on "New Job"
 4. Enter a "Job Name"
 5. Select "Copy existing job" and enter "rails-template" into the "Copy from" field.